johnalison/obsidian-notes/1-projects/Mixed2.0/mixed2.0.md

 	- [ ] plot the splitting type multiplicity
 - [ ] Seeing types
 	- `(bj)((jj)b)` and `((jj)b)(bj)`
-- [ ] Update presentation with inclusive sample
+- [ ] Update presentation with inclusive sample and all years
 - [ ] Compare splittings by year